jruas/pands-problem-sheet/README.md

 #### file: collatz.py

 ##### Key-sections of code:
-- [x] Take positive integer from user.
+- [x] Taking a positive integer from user.
-- [x] Verify if input is positive integer.
+- [x] Verifying if input is positive integer.
 If not, ask again.
-- [x] Create an empty list.
+- [x] Creating an empty list.
-- [x] Append the user's number to the list created.
+- [x] Appendding the user's number to the list created.
-- [x] If statement for the two situations (number is even or number is odd)
+- [x] If statement for both situations (even or odd number)

 # Week 5:
 #### Program outputs whether or not today is a weekday.